 - 1. Manhole covers, water valve boxes and all other public utility underground access or control point covers shall be adjusted to conform to the finished surface section and elevation, including excavation, backfill, compaction and patching. - 2.
 After the removal of the casting, the structure's opening shall be covered by a steel plate.
 The plate shall be properly placed in order to avoid any slippage due to traffic or construction machinery movements.
 The opening shall be covered to prevent construction debris from entering the structure.
 The plate shall be covered with MDOT 21AA gravel to existing surface elevation or as directed by PSAA.
 Steel plates shall be sufficiently strong and thick enough to carry the traffic and construction equipment without any deflection.
 Steel plates shall also be pegged as shown on the Plans and Details in order to prevent their shifting and/or moving.
 Steel plates are the property of the Contractor and shall be removed by the Contractor upon completion of the work. - 3.
 The PSAA shall be given the opportunity by the Contractor to witness all survey monuments prior to their being disturbed and/or adjusted. - 4.
-Prior to placement of Portland cement concrete pavement, all structures shall have their covers and castings removed, and the structures covered by a steel plate.
-This plate will be removed, and the structure adjusted after the paving machine has passed over it and before the concrete pavement has begun to set. - 5.
-For bituminous pavement, all covers shall be adjusted to grade after the initial leveling, base course(s), and/or patching course has been placed, but before the placement of the wearing course.
+For concrete pavement, prior to placement all structures shall be raised to grade .
+The structures shall be adjusted prior to paving. - 5.
+Either of the following methods shall be used for for bituminous pavement, per Article 12 (Standard Details), SD-GU-5 (Structure Cover Adjust): - a) All covers shall be adjusted to grade after the initial leveling, base course(s), and/or patching course has been placed, but before the placement of the wearing course.
 Prior to the leveling or base course(s) being placed, the structures shall have their covers and castings removed and the structures covered by a steel plate.
+This plate will be removed, and the structure adjusted after the completion of all base and leveling courses. - b) All covers shall be adjusted to grade (by coring, and not sawcutting) after the placement of the wearing course.
+Prior to the bituminous pavement being placed, the structures shall have their covers and castings removed and the structures covered by a steel plate.

-This plate will be removed, and the structure adjusted after the completion of all base and leveling courses. - 6.
-The frame and cover shall be set in MDOT P-NC concrete per Article 12 (Standard Details), SD-GU-5 (Manhole Casting Adjustment) of these Standards and checked by using a 10-foot straight edge parallel with the pavement centerline. - 7.
+- 6. The frame and cover shall be set in MDOT P-NC concrete per Article 12 (Standard Details), SD-GU-5A (Manhole Casting Adjustment), SD-GU-5B (Structure Cover Adjust), and SD-GU-6 (Valve and Monument Box Adjustment) of these Standards and checked by using a 10-foot straight edge parallel with the pavement centerline. - 7.
 All structures are to be adjusted to a level that results in their surface being flush with the finished grade.
-Failure to meet these conditions will result in the readjustment of the structure and finish patching of the area as directed by the PSAA at the Contractor's expense.

-- 8. Frames shall be pointed with mortar on the interior of the structure to a smooth brushed finish. - 9.
+Failure to meet these conditions will result in the readjustment of the structure and finish patching of the area as directed by the PSAA at the Contractor's expense. - 8.
+Frames shall be pointed with mortar on the interior of the structure to a smooth brushed finish. - 9.
 All non-public utility structures (Electric, Gas, Telephone, Cable TV, etc.) shall be adjusted by the Utility Company or their contractor.
 It is the sole responsibility of the Contractor to give adequate notice to the Utility Company and to arrange for and coordinate any adjustment of structures or valves by the Utility Company. - 10.
 The Contractor shall replace frames and covers as directed by the PSAA. - 11.
 All salvaged frames and covers (of any type) shall be returned by the Contractor to the City's Public Works yard within two days from the date of their removal.